-Permission to copy Convocation must be granted from Randall Roberts, the Convocation Coordinator.
+Permission to copy Convocation must be granted from Thomas Ahrens, the Convocation Coordinator.
 Hutchins Library Special Collections has the master videos of Convocations.
 Some programs need permission from the artist because of contractual agreements.

 Is it possible to record original speeches, music, songs, etc.?
 What about song mixing?

-The TRC has voice recorders that can be checked out for original recordings.
+The TRC has sound equipment that can be checked out for personal use.
 We can also do a recording at Media Services.
-We can split and edit sound clips at our sound editing station using Sound Forge for class related projects.
+We can split and edit sound clips for class related projects.
 The TRC adheres to all copyright laws.

 What is the purpose of a VGA cable?

 A VGA computer cable connects a laptop to a data/video Projector or display.